 Bachelor of Science degree (or higher) in another appropriate related major (i.e. Biology, Chemistry, etc.)

 If an applicant is currently enrolled at a regionally accredited institution and is scheduled to complete a degree prior to the anticipated enrollment at AHU’s DNAP program, he or she must provide a current transcript prior to an admission interview, and then provide a final official transcript upon completion of the degree and prior to enrollment.

-While a BSN is preferred, the AHU nurse anesthesia program also considers applicants who have a BS in a related field and an AS in nursing.
+While a BSN is preferred, the AHU DNAP also considers applicants who have a BS in a related field and an AS in nursing.
 Related fields may include biology, chemistry, exercise physiology, or respiratory therapy.
 Degrees must have been obtained from regionally accredited institutions.